2025 ARCA Menards Series

 Brenden Queen, the 2025 ARCA Menards Series champion.

 Lavar Scott finished second behind Queen in the championship.
 It was his second straight second-place finish in the standings.

-Jason Kitzmiller finished third behind Queen in the championship, his highest finish in the championship.

 The No. 28 car of Pinnacle Racing Group won the owners' championship.

 The 2025 ARCA Menards Series was the 73rd season of the ARCA Menards Series, a stock car racing series sanctioned by NASCAR in the United States.
 The season began at Daytona International Speedway with the Ride the 'Dente 200 on February 15 and ended with the Owens Corning 200 at Toledo Speedway on October 4.

 Andrés Pérez de Lara entered the season as the defending champion, but did not return to defend his title as he moved up to the NASCAR Craftsman Truck Series full-time in 2025, driving for Spire Motorsports and Niece Motorsports.
 At the conclusion of the season finale at Toledo, Brenden Queen of Pinnacle Racing Group won the championship.